-- 8.1.
-Expected savings in 2023/24 across Lots 2-6 are nominal and in the region of £90k representing 4.2% reduction in premium costs compared to 2022/23. - 8.2.
-The anticipated lifetime savings of the contracts under Lots 2-6 are expected to be in the region of £450k if the contracts were to be in place for the full term of 3 years plus 2 years extension.
-Given the number of variables that could impact on future premiums both from the wider market, Insurance Premium Tax rates and the individual experience of Hackney's claims experience, this level of ongoing savings cannot be guaranteed.
-Ongoing risk management should however assist in maintaining or improving the claims experience which will in turn help to ensure that premium costs are contained.

-- 8.3.
-However, the terms provided for all bids under Lot 1 Property represent a clear hardening of the market and the overall result of the market exercise, compared to premium spend in 2022/23, is likely to lead to a significant premium increase.
-This is estimated to be up to a 55% increase on 2022/23 spend. - 8.4.
+- 8.2.
+Given the number of variables that could impact on future premiums both from the wider market, Insurance Premium Tax rates and the individual experience of Hackney's claims ongoing risk management is essential in maintaining or improving the claims experience, which will in turn help to ensure that premium costs are contained. - 8.3.
+However, the terms provided for all bids under Lot 1 Property represent a clear hardening of the market and the overall result of the market exercise, compared to premium spend in 2022/23, leading to a significant premium increase.
+The overall % increase on 2022/23 premium spend across Lots 1-6 is now estimated to be 48%. - 8.4.
+Insurance market conditions in relations to Lot 1 Property have hardened significantly leading to reduced Insurer capacity, adverse terms and significant conditions relating to the application of policy cover. - 8.5.
 The factors affecting the property market conditions are external and not within the control of the Council.
-However, implementing or maintaining the necessary risk controls and meeting policy conditions to mitigate the impact will continue to be a key task throughout the policy term. - 8.5.
-The results achieved under Lots 2-6 consolidate the savings achieved in 2018 and represent a successful tender for these covers in a potentially uncertain market.
-In particular, the Council's management and mitigation of potentially large losses is likely to have contributed to the reduction in proposed premiums under Lot 2 Casualty (Liability) risks. - 8.6.
-Table below shows the net difference per annum between the current yet final year of the existing contract and the proposed premium rates achieved during this tender exercise.
-The table highlights the increased premium cost of the Motor Fleet Insurance policy balanced by the reduction in Terrorism Insurance.
+However, implementing or maintaining the necessary risk controls and meeting policy conditions to mitigate the impact will continue to be a key task throughout the policy term. - 8.6.
+Table below shows the net difference per annum between the final year of the 2022/23 contract and the proposed premium rates achieved during this tender exercise.

-Policy Coverage Difference (per annum) Compared to 2022/23 Rates Property / Material Damage Deferred Casualty (Liability) & Fidelity Guarantee - £106,169.48 Motor Fleet Insurance - £17,451.80 Engineering Inspection & Insurance + £19,082.55 Group Personal Accident & Travel Insurance + £ 6,070.67 Terrorism + £ 3,576.36 Excluding Fine art/Heritage Assets and Leasehold Buildings Insurance
+Policy Coverage Difference (per annum) Compared to 2022/23 Rates Property / Material Damage c.£1.5m Excluding Fine art/Heritage Assets and Leasehold Buildings Insurance